vetcoders/CodeScribe/docs/MLX_CHEATSHEET.md

 # MLX toolkit cheat sheet (audio • whisper • lm • vlm)

-This page collects practical, copy‑pasteable commands for the MLX launchers that are often useful when working with VistaScribe locally.
+This page collects practical, copy‑pasteable commands for the MLX launchers that are often useful when working with CodeScribe locally.
 It’s meant as a quick reference so you don’t have to hunt for `--help` every time.

 Notes
 - Commands here are thin entry points that ship with the MLX ecosystem.
 They load heavy models — don’t run them inside the tray process.